-However, tremors are not the only condition that can cause unintentional movement.
-Therefore, it’s important to work with your medical team for an accurate diagnosis.
+Post-stroke movement disorders, such as tremors, affect 1-4% of stroke survivors.
+Tremors after stroke are characterized by rhythmic, unintentional shaking of one or more body parts.
+However, tremors are not the only post-stroke movement disorder that can cause involuntary movement.
+Therefore, it’s important for survivors to work with their medical team for an accurate diagnosis.

 Symptoms of Tremors After Stroke

-Furthermore, tremors can easily be confused with clonus after stroke, another type of unintentional rhythmic shaking.
-However, clonus can be triggered by stretching while tremors are not.
+- Clonus.
+Another type of unintentional rhythmic shaking, clonus may be triggered by stretching while tremors are unaffected by this.

 Causes of Tremors After Stroke